bitsondisk/k8s-jobs/README.md

   --mount-path MOUNT_PATH
-                        Mount path for the persistent disk (optional, default is /static)
-  --preemptible, -p     Allow scheduling on preemptible nodes --script SCRIPT       Execute a bash script from a file from within the job
-                        before the command args if they are present
+                        Mount path for the persistent disk (optional, default is /static) --volume-read-write   Mount the volume as read-write (default is read-only) --preemptible, -p     Allow scheduling on preemptible nodes --script SCRIPT       Execute a bash script from a file from within the job before the command args if they are present --retry-limit RETRY_LIMIT
+                        The number of times a job will retry a pod until it fails.
+If not specified, a job will be retried an infinite amount of times if not successful
 ```

 This command will run the given docker image or yaml configuration as a batch job through kubernetes,